theprakashkumar/parco/README.md

 -   When the setting page loads for the first time, it makes request to Cloudnary without an image.

+-   After refreshing the Explore page then click on the profile to go the user page we get error.

+Improvement(s);

 -   Rename all "image" to "photo".

 -   Add loading animation in setting button while user is getting updated and show toast when user get updated.